-The Lorenzo Court, however, did acknowledge that its "rationale is open to question in light of international law."11 Whether or not the Hawaiian Kingdom "exists as a state in accordance with recognized attributes of a state's sovereign nature," it is international law that applies, not State of Hawai'i common law or United States municipal laws.
-While the existence of a State is a fact, a "State is not a fact in the sense that a chair is a fact; it is a fact in the sense in which it may be said a treaty is a fact; that is, a legal status attaching to a certain state of affairs by virtue of certain [international] rules or practices."12 The civilian law refers to this type of a fact to be a juridical fact.
+The Lorenzo Court, however, did acknowledge that its "rationale is open to question in light of international law."
+Whether or not the Hawaiian Kingdom "exists as a state in accordance with recognized attributes of a state's sovereign nature," it is international law that applies, not State of Hawai'i common law or municipal laws of the United States.
+While the existence of a State is a fact, a "State is not a fact in the sense that a chair is a fact; it is a fact in the sense in which it may be said a treaty is a fact; that is, a legal status attaching to a certain state of affairs by virtue of certain [international] rules or practices."
+The civilian law refers to this type of a fact to be a juridical fact.
 According to Professor Lenzerini:

 In the civil law tradition, a juridical fact (or legal fact) is a fact (or event)-determined either by natural occurrences or by humans-which produces consequences that are relevant according to law.
 Such consequences are defined juridical effects (or legal effects), and consist in the establishment, modification or extinction of rights, legal situations or juridical (or legal) relationships (privity).
 Reversing the order of the reasoning, among the multifaceted natural or social facts occurring in the world a fact is juridical when it is legally relevant, i.e. determines the production of legal effects per effect of a legal (juridical) rule (provision).
-In technical terms, it is actually the legal rule which produces legal effects, while the juridical fact is to be considered as the condition for the production of the effects.
-In practical terms, however, it is the juridical fact which activates a reaction by the law and makes the production of the effects concretely possible.
-At the same time, no fact can be considered as "juridical" without a legal rule attributing this quality to it.
+In technical terms, it is actually the legal rule which